What is Fast Fashion?

-Fast fashion refers to the rapidly developed, marketed, and produced lines of clothing created to follow the trends of our world.
-The speed of development creates a competitive advantage for companies that can take advantage of fashion trends.
+Fast fashion refers to the rapidly developed, marketed, and produced lines of clothing created to follow the fashion trends of our world.
+The speed of development creates a competitive advantage for those companies that can take advantage of it.

 Strong supply chain management has made this style of operation very successful in the last three decades.
 Many companies have followed suit to profit from this market, which has seen both success stories and failures.

-Alternatively to the economic successes, there have also been massive environmental impacts associated with fast fashion.
-It has led many organizations to move away from this form of apparel retail; however, fast fashion will be around for many years to come if there is no change in the consumer mindset.
+Tied to the economic successes, there have also been massive environmental impacts associated with fast fashion.
+It has led many organizations to move away from this form of apparel retail; however, fast fashion will be around for many years to come unless there is a change in the consumer’s mindset.